30 Facts We Never Knew About Pandas

 Image Source: SciTechDaily

 Don't let those cute faces fool ya, pandas have got jaw muscles that are no joke.
-These power-packed chompers help 'em crush and munch on that tough bamboo.
-It's not easy breakin' down plant material that's as hard as some woods, but their jaw muscles are strong enough to handle the job.
-Heck, they can even chew through some types of bamboo that would be impossible for other animals.
-Those jaws are a real asset in their bamboo-centric lifestyle.
+These power-packed chompers help them crush and munch on that tough bamboo.
+It's not easy breaking down plant material that's as hard as some woods, but their jaw muscles are strong enough to handle the job.

 4. Nap Time